 Using ScanCode as a Python library¶

-ScanCode can be used alright as a Python library and is available as as a
+ScanCode can be used also as a Python library and is available as a

 pip install scancode-toolkit or